HydraMeshnet/developer-portal/api/api.md

 ## DAC Entities' APIs

-As explained in detailed on the [get started page](/get_started), DAC has multiple entities defined for claim verification and issuance.
-IOP right now does not host such entities, but provides you a well defined API described here and a [reference implementation in Typescript](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages).
+As explained in detail on the [Get Started page](/get_started), DAC has multiple entities defined for claim verification and issuance.
+IOP does not host these entities, but provides you a well-defined API described below and a [reference implementation in Typescript](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages).

 <div class="row">
   <div class="col-sm-6">